 NHTRC also reported that in 2015, the majority of hotline calls received were for known cases of adult trafficking (74 percent).
-In addition, most victims were female (91 percent) and more than a third were U.S. citizens or legal residents (37 percent).71 health problems.
-They frequently report injuries resulting from violence, including head injuries,72 and high rates of sexual assault (over 60 percent).73 Victims also experience other chronic health issues, such as memory problems, vaginal or pelvic pain, and hearing problems.
-Many of these physical health issues are present more than a year post-trafficking.74 Sexually trafficked women may also be at an increased risk of contracting sexually transmitted infections.75 Studies show that a large number of trafficking victims suffer from mental health issues.
-A majority of trafficked victims have experienced depression/sadness (78 percent), have had suicidal thoughts (approximately 30 percent),76 or have met criteria for PTSD (68 percent).
+In addition, most victims were female (91 percent) and more than a third were U.S. citizens or legal residents (37 percent).

+Victims of trafficking often experience multiple forms of violence, which greatly impacts their health and well-being.
+Sex trafficking victims experience debilitating physical and psychological health problems.
+They frequently report injuries resulting from violence, including head injuries, and high rates of sexual assault (over 60 percent).
+Victims also experience other chronic health issues, such as memory problems, vaginal or pelvic pain, and hearing problems.
+Many of these physical health issues are present more than a year post-trafficking.
+Sexually trafficked women may also be at an increased risk of contracting sexually transmitted infections.
+Studies show that a large number of trafficking victims suffer from mental health issues.
+A majority of trafficked victims have experienced depression/sadness (78 percent), have had suicidal thoughts (approximately 30 percent), or have met criteria for PTSD (68 percent).
 One study found that sex trafficking victims experience the same PTSD severity level as combat veterans.
-They also report high rates of alcohol use (52 percent) and drug use (48 percent).77 Research suggests that sex trafficking victims may use substances to cope with their victimization or they may be forced to use substances by traffickers, potentially leading to dependence.78
+They also report high rates of alcohol use (52 percent) and drug use (48 percent).
+Research suggests that sex trafficking victims may use substances to cope with their victimization or they may be forced to use substances by traffickers, potentially leading to dependence.